How can 3 minutes really be enough?

 2020

-From 20 minutes to just 3 minutes: measurement with chest strap
+From 20 minutes to just 3: testing with a chest strap

 Shortest but most accurate measurement